EB-5 Visa | U.S. Green Card For Investors | Application

 Personal requirements of the EB-5 applicant

-Video: EB-5 Visa | U.S. Green Card for Immigrant Investors
+EB-5 Visa | U.S. Green Card for Immigrant Investors

 Advantages of an EB-5 visa

-Probably the greatest advantage of an EB-5 visa is that the applicant does not need an employer.
-This is because in most employment-based cases, the employer must advertize the position and prove that they could not find a U.S. citizen or green card holder for the position.
-Unmarried children under the age of 21 and spouses of EB-5 applicants are also eligible for green cards.
+Probably the biggest advantage of an EB-5 visa is that the applicant does not need an employer.
+In most job-based cases, the employer must advertise the position and prove that they were unable to find a U.S. citizen or green card holder for the position.

 2. If the petition is approved, the investor has two options: